vmware-archive/streaming-runtimes/docs/streaming-runtime-build.md

 ## User Defined Functions

-Follow the [User Defined Function](./user-defined-functions) documentation to learn how to implement and build UDFs, and how to use them from within a Processor resource.
+Follow the [User Defined Function](./user-defined-functions) documentation to learn how to implement and build Functions, and how to use them from within a Processor resource.